zyiu/sp18-hw2/README.md

-# Rails DeCal Fall 2017 Homework 2
+# Rails DeCal Spring 2018 Homework 2

 ## Introduction
 Hey there!
 Welcome to homework 2 of the Rails DeCal.
 By this week, the course will have covered routes, simple ruby syntax, and basic CRUD statements.